the-data-lab/gstore/README.md

 ### How to run
 `gstore` has proposed a new storage format called *tile based represenation* which takes advantage of *symmetry* and *smallest number of bits (SNB)* format.
 So, a graph need to be converted in that format before you can run.

-* Graph generation: We have modified Graph500 generator little bit and have added the source code to generate a kronecker graph.
-Go insider `graph500-generator` directory and run `make`.
+* `Graph generation`: We have modified Graph500 generator little bit and have added the source code to generate a kronecker graph.
+Go inside `graph500-generator` directory and run `make`.
 You need `mpi` to be installed.
-Thereafter run './generator_test_mpi 25 16 1 1' (single-threaded) or  `mpirun ./generator_test_mpi 16 16 1 1` (multi-process) to generate an kronecker-25-16 graph.
+Thereafter run `./generator_test_mpi 25 16 1 1` (single-threaded) or  `mpirun ./generator_test_mpi 16 16 1 1` (multi-process) to generate an kronecker-25-16 graph.
 This will have 2^25 vertices and 2x16x2^25 edges (assuming undirected).
 If you run multi-process one, than you need to concatenate all the generated files in one file.
 At the end you will get a binary edge-list file.
 Lets call the above generated file as *kron_25_16b.dat*

-* Graph conversion: Run following command to convert the *kron_25_16b.dat* in *tile based representation*:
+* `Graph conversion`: Run following command to convert the *kron_25_16b.dat* to *tile based representation*:

 `./gstoreu -s 25 -i kron_25_16b.dat -c 1 -o tile_25_16b.dat`

-  It will generate some files name tile_25_16b.dat.start tile_25_16b.dat.grid etc.
+It will generate some files named tile_25_16b.dat.start, tile_25_16b.dat.grid etc.

 * Running page rank: To run 5 iteration of pagerank job on scale 25 kronecker graph run following command.

 `./gstoreu -s 25 -i tile_25_16b.dat -j 1 -a5`

 Please see gstore.cpp main() function for meaning of different parameter such as i, j, o, c, a etc.